robot.toml configuration settings

 Type: list[str] | None

-Specifies the error codes to treat as information.
+Specifies the diagnostics codes to treat as information.

 Examples: